awsdocs/amazon-emr-management-guide/doc_source/emr-ranger-plugins.md

 - is recursive = "True"
 ```

-#### Wildcards in Policies<a name="emr-ranger-emrfs-considerations-wildcards"></a>
+#### Wildcards in policies<a name="emr-ranger-emrfs-considerations-wildcards"></a>

 There are two areas in which wildcards can be specified\.
-When specifying an S3 resource, the “\*” and “?” can be used\.
-The “\*” provides matching against an S3 path and matches everything after the prefix\.
+When specifying an S3 resource, the "\*" and "?" can be used\.
+The "\*" provides matching against an S3 path and matches everything after the prefix\.
 For example, the following policy\.

 ```
 S3 resource = "sales-reports/americas/*"